abond936/My-Journal/docs/Project.md

 #### Elements
 The primary elements of the app are Entries and Albums categorized by hierarchical Tags.
-- An entry is a primarily textual, but includes media
+- An entry is a primarily text, but includes media
   - Cover image
   - Title
-  - Rich Text and embeded images.
+  - Rich Text
+  - Embeded images
-- An album is a primarily visual, but includes text
+- An album is a primarily media, but includes text
   - Cover image
   - Title
   - Caption
   - Collection of media

-- Entries can be linked to albums and albums can be linked to entries
+- Entries and Albumes can be linked
 - Both Entries and Albums are categorized by Tags on 5 dimensions:
   - who, what, when, where, and reflection
-    - (may need to revisit the reflection dimension)
 - Content is presented as cards in a grid for consumption

 Legend: